Michael Jordan Hated Losing So Much That He Cheated in Yahtzee Games Against Terry Francona

-Take, for example, Michael Jordan’s time in playing professional baseball.
+Take, for example, Jordan’s time playing professional baseball.
 MJ was known to cheat in Yahtzee games against Terry Francona, just because he couldn’t stand the thought of losing.

 Michael Jordan was an incredible talent and a proven winner